benfrick/docs-portfolio/CONTRIBUTING.md

----
-id: contributing
-title: Contributing to the Docs
-url: /contributing.html
----

 # <i class="fas fa-people-carry"></i> &nbsp;Contributing to the Docs

 So you want to contribute to Commerce Docs?
 Great!
 Read on to find out how you can have a positive impact on the site.